bpbond/R-data-workshop/R-data-workshop.md

 [1] TRUE
 ```

-We've just transformed it back into its orignial form!
+We've just transformed it back into its original form!

 ```